ftruono/predictionFootball/README.md

-# echobot
+# Prediction Football Bot

-bot echo
+This bot use custom deployed ml to predict the match of ligue Serie A

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com) and use resource of azure ml
 ## Prerequisites

 This sample **requires** prerequisites in order to run.